openstack/tacker-specs/specs/victoria/add-artifacts.rst

           ``metadata`` for artifact in manifest file so the ``metadata`` returned for type ``VnfPackageArtifactInfo`` in ``additionalArtifacts``
           parameter will always be an empty dictionary.

+.. note:: When an external resource having the ``Name`` of URI is provided in
+          TOSCA.meta or ``Source`` in manifest file, it should be stored in the vnf_artifacts DB table but it is not possible to fetch with the new API of ``GET /vnf_packages/{vnfPkgId}/artifacts/{artifactPath}``
+          because users can get it directly from the URI.

 3. Tosca definition VNFD file